 - Provide a means to resolve differences and minimise conflict.

 Achieving this may mean working with an expert.
 One who appreciates the dynamics of family businesses.
 This consultant must have a high level of skill and understanding of the family business.
-He or she must be prepared to go the hard yards.
+He or she must be ready to go the hard yards.
 This will ensure the best outcome for the family business and its key stakeholders.